 Categories of Review

-There are two categories for IRB review: Expedited and Full Committee Review.
 These categories are based on an evaluation of the risks and benefits of the study and protection of confidentiality of participants.
 Researchers must submit the “Application for the Use of Human Subjects” and the IRB Chair will decide which type of review is appropriate.

 IRB approval is required before data collection can begin.
 The IRB cannot approve a proposal submitted after research is initiated.
 Brookdale’s IRB meets regularly throughout the academic year.
-Proposals qualifying for Expedited Review are reviewed on an ongoing basis
+Proposals qualifying for Expedited Review are reviewed on an ongoing basis.

 Expedited Review